 But not all of our efforts were paying off.
 Some activity on LinkedIn did not give us any success.
 Traffic from networks as StumbleUpon never resulted in any signups.
 Google Adwords only cost us money but did not give us any signups in return.

 We needed numbers to identify the marketing concepts that really worked so we could concentrate on these and figure out ways to scale them.

 Some monitoring we did…

 Of course, we watched out traffic and the sources of the traffic.
 But you can do much more with analytics.
 Since our goal was to get signups and there was one page on our site, which people only reached right after the signup process, we monitored the traffic to this page and where it came from.
 This was the traffic which actually related to the number that was most important to us: signups.

-Sometimes when there is no tool or process to automatize your data collection, it is even worth the effort to do some data collection by yourself.
-For a while we invited people from LinkedIn with a personal message.
+Sometimes when there is no tool or process to automize your data collection, it is even worth the effort to do some data collection by yourself.
+For a while, we invited people from LinkedIn with a personal message.
 This was relatively time consuming, so it was very important to us to figure out if it was working or not.
-For a while I personally checked exactly who of the people we invited also registered with our platform.
+For a while, I personally checked exactly who of the people we invited also registered with our platform.
 And it really paid off as we had a success rate of over 30% as obviously our targeting was good.
-When we tried to scale this method, obviously our targeting got less focused and the response rate dropped significally.
-Eventually we stopped doing this and turned to more successful methods.
+When we tried to scale this method, obviously our targeting got less focused and the response rate dropped significantly.
+Eventually, we stopped doing this and turned to more successful methods.

 Paying respect to monitoring